royaltm/node-ip2location/README.md

 ## Drop-in replacement

-The drop-in module allows you to replace official IP2Location library, without touching your code, except for:
+The drop-in module allows you to replace official IP2Location library without touching your code, except for:

 ```js